 Where Else to Take: Online Wine School (Chicago or Philadelphia)

-For those seeking alternative avenues to pursue NWS programs, the Online Wine School affiliated with the Wine School of Philadelphia (WSoP) and the Chicago Wine School present enticing options.
-These institutions serve as distribution hubs for NWS content, with several key contributors also serving as instructors at WSoP.
-While WSoP is lauded for its in-person programs, the potential cost savings make it an attractive choice, mirroring a similar experience with the Chicago Wine School.
+For those seeking alternative avenues to pursue NWS programs, the Online Wine School affiliated with the Wine School of Philadelphia and the Chicago Wine School present enticing options.
+These institutions serve as distribution hubs for NWS content, with several key contributors also serving as instructors.

 Sample Online WSET Wine Course